rogerramosruiz/todo/README.md

 First make sure containers are running

 ### Warning
-Running tests will polute your databases, delete the directory volumes once tests are done
+Running tests will polute your databases, delete the directory volumes once tests have concluded

 ### Test requirements
 - python